-- Stopbanks protect people and property from flooding up to the specified design standard. - Residual risk2 remains even if a high level of protection is in place. - Significant geo-technical challenges, due to unstable and porous soil, significantly increase the costs. - The legal personhood of the awa presents serious regulatory challenges for this option. - Major impacts on cultural values of the awa and aesthetic and amenity values of Kowhai Park. - Estimated costs (2022): ~\$6-7mill (1:50 year); >\$10mill (1:100 year); \$27-33mill (1:200 year). - Major cost and affordability issues, especially given current cost-apportionment scheme and escalating climate-compounded risk.
+- Stopbanks protect people and property from flooding up to the specified design standard. - Residual risk2 remains even if a high level of protection is in place. - Significant geo-technical challenges, due to unstable and porous soil, significantly increase the costs. - Securing consents would be extremely difficult given likely ecological and cultural impacts. - Major impacts on the aesthetic and amenity values of Kowhai Park, with the footprint of the stopbank redefining the character of the riverfront. - Estimated costs (2022): ~\$6-7mill (1:50 year); >\$10mill (1:100 year); \$27-33mill (1:200 year). - Major cost and affordability issues, especially given current cost-apportionment scheme and escalating climate-compounded risk.